-Our opinions are constantly changing.
-You’ll know this from your own experience.
-This means that consumers’ feelings about your brand might change over time.
-This is something that can be measured quite easily.
-As long as you have your finger on the pulse, you will be able to sense when there are any negative changes and put a stop to it.
+But don’t worry, this is something you can measure quite easily.
+As long as you keep your finger on the pulse of your consumers’ opinions, you’ll be able to catch any negative changes and put a stop to them.

 10. Returning Visitors

 Your website analytics should show you what percentage of your web traffic is returning visitors.
 But why does that matter?
 Because lots of returning visitors mean you have strong brand loyalty — which directly correlates to brand health.